-- Teacher identify repeated undesired behaviors - Teacher should take student aside during instructional time or hold them back from non-instructional time to discuss pattern of behavior. - Teacher clearly identifies the undesired behaviors and logical consequences. - \bullet Student and has opportunity to share perspective and seek supports. \circ Struggling with home or school issue - Moved seating assignment, etc. - o Academic support in subject area - Parent has opportunity to ask teacher and student clarifying questions The teacher, student and parent write a SMART goal for their undesired behavior. - Discuss possible behavior interventions and/or identify logical consequences for school and home. - Determine the roles and responsibilities of the student, parent and teacher in improving the behavior - The teacher, student and parent create a contract. - Teacher may need to teach the student some skills or provide them opportunity to learn appropriate and positive behavior.

-Desired Outcome: Student-Parent Contract

-Communication: Teacher will check-in with student daily and communicate with home weekly progress towards the goal.

-- Teacher may want to connect with BIS or counselor for ideas or support in teaching student needed behavior skills. - The student or parent might share something of concern or interest, and that could and probably should be shared with counselor, BIS or Admin.

-Next Steps: After four weeks, the teacher, student and parent could decide

-- to...
-Exit student from the contract

-- Revise and extend Student-Parent Contract

-- · Move the student to Step #4

-- Schedule a BIT meeting

-Step #4: Office Referral (Start of Level 2 Behaviors)

-Participants: An Administrator or BIS, teacher, student and family
+☐ Teacher identifies repeated undesired behaviors ☐ Teacher takes the student aside during instructional time, or holds them back from non-instructional time, to discuss the pattern of behavior and why the behavior is problematic. behavior is problematic.
+Teacher clearly identifies the undesired behaviors and logical consequences.
+The student has the opportunity to share their perspective and seek teacher support.
+Struggling with home or school issue Moved seating assignment Academic support in subject area Parent has opportunity to ask teacher and student clarifying questions The teacher, student and parent write a SMART goal for their undesired behavior.
+Discuss possible behavior interventions and/or identify logical consequences for school and home.
+Determine the roles and responsibilities of the student, parent and teacher in improving the behavior The teacher, student and parent create a contract.
+Teacher may need to teach the student some skills or provide them opportunity to learn appropriate and positive behavior.
+Desired Outcome: Teacher, student, and parent clarity regarding the desired behavior defined by a SMART goal and a Student-Parent Contract Communication: Teacher will check-in with the student daily and communicate with home weekly progress towards the goal. ☐ Teacher may want to connect with BIS or counselor for ideas or support in teaching student needed behavior skills. ☐ The student or parent might share something of concern or interest, and that could and probably should be shared with counselor, BIS or Admin.
+Next Steps: After four weeks, the teacher, student and parent could decide to □ Exit student from the contract □ Revise and extend Student-Parent Contract □ Move the student to Step #4 □ Schedule a BIT meeting Step #4: Office Referral (Start of Level 2 Behaviors) Participants: An Administrator or BIS, teacher, student and family